 In this article, we take a look at the different types of knife sharpeners available.
 From manual to electric, from guided systems to whetstones, and even honing steels.

 We discuss the different knives each type of sharpener suits, compare the merits and cons of each, as well as the learning curve and skill required to use them.

-This will help you to find the very best type of knife sharpener that’s just right for you and your particular selection and style of knives.
+This will help you find the very best type of knife sharpener that’s just right for you and your particular selection and style of knives.

 If you’re deep into barbecue, experienced and skilled, you likely find yourself looking for new ways to challenge yourself.

 On top of trying different kinds and cuts of meat, you might also enjoy doing some of your own butchering.
 At the very least, you’ll almost certainly want to debone some cuts and be able to carve your creations and serve them with style.